A Grateful Elephant

 The elephant that had brought the hunter to the mountain kept shaking his trunk to communicate with the hunter.
 The hunter understood that it wanted him to get up on its back.
 It stood up and took the hunter for a long walk, and they finally came to a wetland.
 It used its trunk to dig up a few pieces of ivory, and took the hunter back to where they met originally.
 It then placed the hunter and the ivory on the ground.

 The hunter knew that it used the ivory to repay him.
-He felt that it might understand human language, so he said to the elephant: “My family has a few acres of land and the crops planted are often harmed by elephants.
-If you can remember my kindness, don’t come to trample on my family’s plot.
-The animal listened and walked back and forth a few steps and nodded.
+He felt that it might understand human language, so he said to the animal: “My family has a few acres of land and the crops planted are often harmed by elephants.
+If you can remember my kindness, don’t come to trample on my family’s plot.”
+The animal listened, walked back and forth a few steps, and nodded.
 From that day on, the crops on the family plot were never again trampled by elephants.

 Translated by Yi Ming